The Ultimate Guide to Personal Branding for ConsultantsNov 14, 2022

 Err on the side of being seen, more often than you think is necessary or tolerable.

 Put yourself out there in creative ways to be known for, and ultimately sought after for what you do.

-Test, refine and iterate.
+Test, refine, and iterate.
 This isn’t a high-stakes game.
-This is a process by which you evolve and improve your personal brand until you get the results you want - to be sought after for what you do, and have a stead flow of ideal clients who can’t wait to have you help them solve the problems you love solving.
+This is a process by which you evolve and improve your personal brand until you get the results you want - to be sought after for what you do, and have a steady flow of ideal clients who can’t wait to have you help them solve the problems you love solving.